 RockCreek

 Ahh, I remember the days when RockCreek first opened.
 You could consistently walk in to get a table with no wait.
-But fast forward to about one year in, and now you can’t get in without a reservation because it’s one of the top North Seattle restaurants.
+But fast forward to about one year in, and now you can’t get in without a reservation because it’s one of the top North Seattle restaurants and best brunch spots in Seattle.
 But doing some planning ahead to come to one of the best Seattle brunch spots is worth it.

 Definitely try their bacon and oyster Benedict.
 Surprisingly, there aren’t a ton of brunch places playing around with oysters at breakfast.
 RockCreek’s version is crispy goodness with a smooth homemade hollandaise sauce.